What to Expect During a Hearing Assessment

 To prepare for a hearing assessment, ensure you have a list of any medications you are taking, along with your medical history.
 It is also helpful to note any specific hearing concerns or symptoms you have experienced, and try to arrive at the appointment well-rested.

-What can I expect during a hearing assessment?
+What is a hearing assessment?

 Related Links